What is the difference between a moderator and an evaluator?

 How do I obtain my CE credits for attending the conference?

-All presentations are given a UAN number.
+All presentations are given a Universal Activity Number (UAN).
 You will complete a UAN form for each day of the conference noting the UAN for presentations attended.
-Sheets are turned into the registration table at the end of each day.
-For all participants who completed a UAN form and submitted their personal e-Profile ID (NAPB ID) number on it, a complete record of credits can be found on the Mycpemonitor.com website within three weeks of conference completion.
+Sheets are turned in at the registration table at the end of each day.
+For all participants who completed a UAN form and provided their personal e-Profile ID (NAPB ID) number on it, a complete record of credits can be found on the Mycpemonitor.com website within three weeks of the conference.
 No paper certificates are mailed.

 Where do I park?